General Atomics Aeronautical Systems, Inc. (GA-ASI)

 Rio Grande Resources Corporation controls uranium operations and mineral resources acquired by GA from Chevron Resources in 1991.
 Included in this acquisition were mines in south Texas and New Mexico.
 In New Mexico, the Mt.
 Taylor project, a conventional underground mine that contains the largest uranium resource in the United States, is currently on standby.

-Spezialtechnik Dresden GmbH (STD) stands as holding at the head of the Spezialtechnik-Group Dresden and renders commercially characterized and marketing/sales oriented consulting and support services for the companies of the group.
+General Atomics Europe GmbH (GA-Europe) stands as holding at the head of the General Atomics Europe Group and renders commercially characterized and marketing/sales oriented consulting and support services for the companies of the group.

-Headquartered in Dresden, Germany, STD subsidiaries operate plants in Brandenburg and Saxony.
-STD and its subsidiaries also support GA in the expansion of its activities throughout Germany, Scandinavia, and Benelux.
+Headquartered in Dresden, Germany, GA-Europe subsidiaries operate plants in Brandenburg and Saxony.
+GA-Europe and its subsidiaries also support GA in the expansion of its activities throughout Germany, Scandinavia, and Benelux.